Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a

 master branch to configure and enable the web server, database, configured services, and your application code.

-Because the Production environment is read-only, make changes in the Integration environment and deploy across the architecture from the Integration to Staging, and finally to the Production environment.
+Because the Production environment is read-only, use the Integration environment to make code changes, deploy across the architecture from the Integration to Staging, and finally to the Production environment.
 See Deploy your store and Site launch.

 Adobe recommends fully testing in your Staging environment branch before pushing to the